Jessica Simpson Heats Up Winter In Snakeskin Swimsuit

 Jessica Simpson showed off a sizzling look in the middle of winter.

-The 40-year-old fashion designer posed in a one-piece, cut-out snakeskin print swimsuit in a new photo posted to Instagram.
-Jessica’s suit featured a black banded side wrap, and she topped off the look with a fur-trimmed white parka that peeked open just enough to show off her toned and tanned legs.
+The 40-year-old fashion designer posed in a one-piece snakeskin print swimsuit in a new photo posted to Instagram.
+Jessica's suit featured a black banded side wrap, and she topped off the look with a fur-trimmed white parka that peeked open just enough to show off her toned and tanned legs.

-The mom of three paired the wintery ensemble with white platform boots as she stood by the side of a pool with steam coming up from it amid a snow-covered setting.
+The mother paired the wintery ensemble with white platform boots as she stood by the side of a pool with steam rising up from it amid a snow-covered setting.

-In a regram of the photo shared on the official page for her Jessica Simpson Collection, seen here, the pic of the blonde beauty was captioned with, “Did someone turn the heat up?!”
+In a Regram of the photo shared on the official page of her Jessica Simpson Collection, seen here, the pic of the blonde beauty was captioned with, "Did someone turn the heat up?!"

 Jesica's post received thousands of likes and comments from fans and friends.